-At first, sight, as you alight from the bus on the main road, it seems like you arrived at the typical Caribbean coast town of Colombia.
-You will be offered hundreds of moto-taxi rides, some tours, tubing and you will feel swamped by the noise ad traffic.
-Cars, buses and motors will drive everywhere, and you will have to navigate your way in order to cross the streets.
-It’s busy, dusty and hot.
+At first glance, when you get off the bus on the main road, it seems as if you have arrived in a typical coastal city of Colombia.
+You will be offered hundreds of moto-taxi rides, some tours, tubing and you will feel swamped by the noise and traffic.
+Cars, buses and motors are everywhere and you will have to navigate your way to cross the streets.
+It is hectic, dusty and hot.

-If you decide to walk to your hostel, you will walk the dirt road, which turns into the river on rainy days.
-You will pass numerous little shops, artisan jewellery stands and various restaurants, as well as tour and activities shops.
+If you decide to walk to your hostel, you will walk along the dirt road that becomes a river on rainy days.
+You will pass numerous small stores, artisan jewellery stands and various restaurants, as well as tour and activities shops.

-Luckily I did my research and read a lot about Palomino before I arrived, so I didn’t have big expectations.
-Some say that the town doesn’t live up to its hype, that it became a tourist hub and is slowly losing its charm just as Taganga lost it at some point.
+I did some research and read a lot about Palomino before I arrived, so I didn’t have big expectations.
+Some say that the town doesn’t live up to its hype, that it has become a tourist trap and is slowly losing its charm just as Taganga lost it some time ago.

 But as I dropped my bag at the hostel and took a walk around – I started feeling it.

-People said hello, probably because they have seen me as a newly arriving turist they could sell something to – but still, they did.
+People said hello, probably because they had seen me as a newly arriving turist they could sell something to – but still, they did.
 This slow-paced, non-urgent feel to life was evident everywhere.
-Cute cofee shops, quirky hostels, quite a few excellent restaurants and bare feet hippies selling their handmade produce.
+Cute coffee shops, quirky hostels, quite a few excellent restaurants and bare feet hippies selling their handmade produce.

-It didn’t seem as anyone is rushing anywhere.
+It didn’t seem as if anyone was rushing anywhere.